bobzurad/mysecondonion/README.md

 * Minor changes involved with using latest nuget packages
 * TODO: use AutoMapper to demonstrate mapping Domain models to separate models in the web application

+###Copying and Renaming this project
+Copying and renaming a Visual Studio solution is not the easiest thing to do.
 If you'd like to copy and rename this solution, here are steps I took:
 * Clone the solution
 * On your local file system, copy everything except the hidden .git folder to a different location
 * Open the solution in Visual Studio